 The FDA does approve new drugs and biologics since these need to be proven safe and effective before being marketed.
 If the FDA grants an approval, it means the agency has determined that the benefits of the product outweigh the risks for the intended use.

 The FDA uses a risk-based, tiered approach for regulating medical devices, classifying medical devices as Class I, II and III.
 The class a medical device is assigned determines the type of premarketing submission/application required for FDA clearance to market.

-If you have a concern or want to report a problem to the FDA, there are a number of ways to contact the FDA.
+If you have a concern or want to report a problem to the FDA, use the MedWatch Voluntary Reporting form.
 Check in at the FDA website for the appropriate avenue and for what to use the MedWatch form for.